jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/3-23 Whats in a knowledge qna file.md

 3. `domain`: Specify the category of the knowledge.

-4. `seed_examples`: A collection of key/value entries.
+4. `seed_examples`: :bulb: A collection of key/value entries (you must have atleast 5)

     i. `context`: A chunk of information from the knowledge document.
 Each qna.yaml needs five context blocks and has a maximum word count of 500 words.